What is Kadena (KDA)?

 You can buy KDA coins from Kadena safely and quickly at Coinmerce

 .
 If you already have an account at Coinmerce, log in and click on 'Coins' in the menu.
 Then search for the KDA cryptocurrency using the search bar.

 At Coinmerce, it is possible to buy KDA with iDeal, SEPA, Giropay, Bankcontact, Sofort, EPS and MyBank.

 Don't have an account at Coinmerce yet?
-No problem, because you can easily create an account by clicking here [LINK TO CREATE ACCOUNT].
+No problem, because you can easily create an account.
 After your account is created and verified, you can start buying KDA crypto.

 How can I store KDA?

 Because the KDA token uses the ERC20 protocol, the token can be stored in almost any wallet.
 When you buy KDA from Coinmerce, you can store the token in the Coinmerce software wallet.
 We store our customers' cryptocurrencies in cold storage, which means you don't have to worry about the security of your crypto coins.